bee-py/netflix-project/README.md

-# netflix-project
+# Netflix project completed on DataCamp
-First project on GitHub
+# This is one of the early data analysis projects completed on Datacamp where i used foundational python skills to manipulate and visualise movie data.